ASCII Art Generator

 Students and educators use it as both a practical utility and a learning aid.
 Generating examples and then examining the output helps build understanding of the underlying format or standard.
 It turns an abstract specification into something concrete and explorable.

-Five built-in FIGlet-style fonts are included: Standard, Banner, Block, Slant, and Small.
+Five -in FIGlet-style fonts are included: Standard, Banner, Block, Slant, and Small.
 Each creates a distinct visual style of ASCII art text.

 Yes.
 Switch to the "Image to ASCII" tab, upload any image (JPEG, PNG, GIF, WebP), and the tool converts it to ASCII characters using brightness mapping.
 You can adjust the output width, character set, and toggle inverted brightness.